Deelvin/tvm/docs/how_to/deploy/adreno.rst

 Precisions
 ~~~~~~~~~~
-The right choice of precision for a specific task can greatly increase the efficiency of the solution,
+The right choice of precision for a specific workload can greatly increase the efficiency of the solution,
 shifting the initial balance of precision and speed to the side that is a priority for the problem.

 We can choose from *float16*, *float16_acc32* (Mixed Precision), *float32* (standard).

 **Float16**

-To leverage the GPU hardware capabilities and utilize benefits of half precision computation and memory management,
+To leverage the GPU hardware capabilities and utilize the benefits of half precision computation and memory management,
-we can convert original model having floating points operation to model operating with half precision.
+we can convert an original model having floating points operation to a model operating with half precision.
 Choosing lower precision will positively affect the performance of the model, but it may also have a decrease in the accuracy of the model.
 To do the conversion you need to write a simple conversion function and specify the *dtype* value of "float16" before calling the function: